 Nara

-Nara Park is a great free thing to do in Japan, especially for families who love wildlife.
+Nara Park is one of the more memorable things you can do in Japan, especially for families who love wildlife.
 It’s worth noting that if you bow to the deer, they will likely bow back.
-Although the most famous thing to do in Nara is to see the Nara deer, there are plenty of other temples there to explore.
+Although the most famous thing to do in Nara is to see the Nara deer, there are plenty of other temples to explore.
 Keep walking through the deer to see the famous Todai-ji temple, a Japanese landmark.

 Top Things To Do In Nara